TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

   onTextCursorPositionChange: (editor: BlockNoteEditor) => void;
   slashMenuItems: ReactSlashMenuItem[];
   uiFactories: UiFactories;
-};
+  defaultStyles: boolean;
+}>;
 ```

 `initialContent:` The content that should be in the editor when it's created, represented as an array of [partial block objects](/docs/manipulating-blocks#partial-blocks).

 `editorDOMAttributes:` An object containing attributes that should be added to the editor's HTML element.
+For example, you can pass `{ class: "my-editor-class" }` to set a custom class name.

 `onEditorReady:` A callback function that runs when the editor is ready to be used.